mike99mac/nagios-doc/nginx.md

 sudo chmod 755 /srv/www/flask
 ```

-## Create a python 3.10 environment
+## Build a python 3.10 environment
 AlmaLinux 9.4 has Python 3.9 installed.
 Python 3.10 is required for ``match`` statements.

 To install Python 3.10, perform the following steps.